Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Notation, Concepts and Methods

 The constant $T$ is the time scale of the emulation.
 In other words, running rule $f_{A}$ for $T$ time steps with the block projected initial condition $a(0)$ and projecting the output back with $P^{-1}$ is identical to running the emulated rule $f_{B}$ for $t$ time steps.

+Fig.~\ref{fig_algorithm} describes the algorithm in detail to reproduce all results for the exhaustive exploration of emulation capabilities of CAs for each increasing size CA rule space and for a quasi-lexicographic enumeration of compilers of increasing length.
 Fig.~\ref{fig_emul_diagram} demonstrates the emulation process for any initial condition.
 Here we start, on the one hand, with the most simple initial condition, without loss of generality, e.g. one black cell.
 By applying rule 94 we let the CA evolve for 10 steps (a).
 If, on the other hand, we apply the block transformation $\Box \rightarrow \Box \Box$ and $\blacksquare \rightarrow \blacksquare \blacksquare$ (b) to the above initial condition, we get two black cells.
 If we then let the transformed initial condition also evolve with rule 94, now for 20 steps, we get the space-time diagram of a different CA (c).
 In this particular case it is the same as ECA rule 90 taking one black cell as the initial condition and then letting the CA evolve for 10 steps (g).
 To see this better, we take the boxed area of (c) and highlight every second step (e).
 Extracting these steps leads to the space-time diagram given in (h).
 By applying the back transformation $\Box \Box \rightarrow \Box$ and $\blacksquare \blacksquare \rightarrow \blacksquare$ (f) to (h) we get ECA rule 90, i.e. the boxed area in (g).
 The back transformation is the actual coarse-graining process after the compilers have created their output for each emulation step.

-In Fig.~\ref{fig_emul_diagram} (d) (top) we give an example of a shortest compiler (all compilers we found include the shortest possible compiler for emulating a specific CA) which allows ECA rule 94 to emulate ECA rule 90 by defining the projection $P=\Box \rightarrow \Box \Box, \blacksquare \rightarrow \blacksquare \blacksquare$.
+In Fig.~\ref{fig_emul_diagram} (d) (top) we give an example of a shortest compiler (all compilers we found include the shortest possible compiler for emulating a specific CA) which allows ECA rule 94 to emulate ECA rule 90 by defining the rescaling $P=\Box \rightarrow \Box \Box, \blacksquare \rightarrow \blacksquare \blacksquare$.
 Each represents the encoding of all eight possible inputs of the compiler.
 The output comprises the bits for ECA rule 90.
 Each compilation displays a distinct pattern.
 We highlight in (e) two of the compiler components, showing how the compiler effectively translates cells from ECA rule 94 to ECA rule 90.

 In Fig.~\ref{fig_emul_diagram_coarse} we demonstrate the coarse-graining in more detail for the same initial condition as in Fig.~\ref{fig_emul_diagram}.
 We start with the space-time diagram of rule 94 (c) for the initial condition of one black cell as used in Fig.~\ref{fig_emul_diagram} and then block transform it with $\Box \rightarrow \Box \Box$ and $\blacksquare \rightarrow \blacksquare \blacksquare$.
 Taking the compiler components (a) and identifying the encoding of all eight possible inputs of the compiler as supercells~\cite{NavotGoldenfeld2006}, one can understand the compiler to be a mapping of each supercell to a single cell, either black or white (b).
 Combining this with (c) one can depict the necessarily overlapping supercells as 'scales' on the space-time of the block transformed CA (d).
 By simply taking the coarse-grained cells we get the coarse-grained version of ECA rule 90.